arjunsinghvi/Auto-tuner-for-Spark-Streaming/README.md

 # Auto-tuner-for-Spark-Streaming
-This repository consists of the code developed as a part of the CS 838 project taken in Fall 2015
+This repository consists of the code developed as a part of the CS 838 - Big Data Systems taken in Fall 2015